woodstockcs/csa-unit-algorithms/merge-sort.md

 1. Do the CodingBat problem called [merge](https://codingbat.com/prob/p273139?parent=/home/simona1@sfusd.edu/sorting).
 Use that "Show Hint" button if you want!

 ### Part 3: Mastery Check
-1. See Mr. Smith for a mastery check before moving on to the next lesson.
+1. The mastery check is [linked here](https://drive.google.com/open?id=1g6FKbU-w10To-wvxaZQm7Pq4SqS4q4k3).
+Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then email that answer to Mr. Smith.
+Expect a response within 24 hours.

 ---
 [<-- back to unit overview](README.md)